bootdotdev/blog/content/news/bootdev-beat-2025-01.md

   - "Boots in snow"
 ---

-Fastest boss defeat in the history of Boot.dev, a new AWS course, embers are live, and my chilren just won't stop being sick for more than 4 days at a time.
+Fastest boss defeat in the history of Boot.dev, a new AWS course, embers are live, and my children just won't stop being sick for more than 4 days at a time.
 Win some, lose some.

 Exhaustedly, Lane